Jc-alt logo

 HashMap Application: Memoization in Dynamic Programming

-Store solutions to subproblems in a HashMap to avoid redundant calculations.
+We can store solutions to sub problems to avoid redundant calculations.

 def fib(n, memo={}):